 Isabel’s marriage to Robert de Beaumont seems to have ended in scandal and controversy.
 The chronicler Henry of Huntingdon reported that she was seduced by William de Warenne, 2nd Earl of Surrey, suggesting they had a love affair, which lasted for several years.
 It’s hard to blame a young woman of 30, in an arranged marriage to a man more than twice her age, for looking elsewhere for love and comfort.

 Whether the story is true, or not, is highly questionable, but great for the novelists.
-However, Robert de Beaumont died soon after, on 5th June 1118, and William and Isabel married as soon as they could.
+However, Robert de Beaumont died soon after, on 5th June 1118, and William and Isabel married as soon as they could; William was approaching 50, had been Earl of Surrey for 30 years and, as yet, had no heir to succeed him.

 William de Warenne, 2nd Earl of Surrey, had a chequered career.
 He had succeeded his father in 1088, but was disinherited by Henry I for his support of Henry’s brother Robert Curthose, Duke of Normandy, in his attempt on the English throne.
 De Warenne was restored to favour in 1103 and thereafter remained loyal.
 He would be one of the earls present at Henry I’s death on 1st December 1135 at Lyons-la-Foret.